Overcoming Procrastination by Replacing it with Helpful Phrases

 (Note: You may find it helpful to solve these metaphorically first—for example, name some things you could you do if stuck inside a labyrinth)

-- “No instruction booklet to tell me what to do at this juncture on activity X”
+- “There’s instruction booklet to tell me what to do at this juncture on activity X.”

-- “Circumstances aren’t right to finish activity X”
+- “Circumstances aren’t right to finish activity X right now.”